shipiyouniao/UnityEasyInject/Readme.md

 GameObject component classes are also based on the Liskov Substitution Principle.

-***If the parent class or interface has multiple subclasses or implementation classes, please make sure to use the `[BeanName]` attribute to specify a name to make it unique.***
+***If the parent class or interface has multiple subclasses or implementation classes, please make sure to specify a name to make it unique.***

 ```csharp
 public interface ISay